ARTICLE I. NAME AND GOVERNANCE

 The board voted to cancel its Automobile Insurance Policy on the advice of legal counsel.
 Please note; THERE IS NO IMPLIED OR EXPRESSED AUTHORITY FOR ANY MEMBER TO USE A CAR FOR ANY AAUW BUSINESS.
 AAUW EASTON BRANCH ASSUMES NO RESPONSIBILITY FOR ANY MEMBER IN USING A CAR FOR THIS PURPOSE.

-2. The outgoing president shall be presented with an appropriate token of appreciation upon completion of her term.
+2. The outgoing president/co-presidents shall be presented with an appropriate token of appreciation upon completion of the term.

-3. Organization and projects not sponsored or supported by the branch that request financial aid shall be advised by the president that it is not in keeping with the policy and purposes of our organization to make a contribution.
+3. Organizations and projects not sponsored or supported by the branch that request financial aid shall be advised by the president/co-presidents that it is not in keeping with the policy and purposes of our organization to make a contribution.

 4. Members shall be responsible for any reservations made for luncheon or dinner or social event unless canceled prior to the deadline set by the chair.

-5. The president and newsletter editor shall prepare an annual report to be circulated to the branch membership in June.
+5. The president/co-presidents and newsletter editor shall prepare an annual report to be circulated to the branch membership in July.

-6. In the event of the death of a member of the branch, a memorial gift by board action, shall be contributed to AAUW Funds or the AAUW Easton Branch Memorial Fund, with acknowledgment sent to the family by the AAUW Funds chair or the Scholarship Funds chair.
+6. In the event of the death of a member of the branch, a memorial gift by board action, shall be contributed to the AAUW Easton Branch Scholarship and Memorial Fund, with acknowledgment sent to the family by the recording secretary.

-1. Selection committee shall be comprised of the membership vice president who shall serve as chair, the chairperson of Woman in History, the immediate past recipient of the award all of whom are AAUW Easton Branch members.
+1. Selection committee shall be comprised of the membership vice president who shall serve as chair, the immediate past recipient of the award, and one member of the membership committee, all of whom are AAUW Easton Branch members.

 2. All work must be completed to meet the annual deadline of the PA state committee.

-3. A committee member shall summarize the contributions the awardee has made to the branch and to the community in written form for use at the May dinner and for use by the publicity chairperson.
-The honoree’s name shall remain confidential within the Easton Branch until the May dinner when the award shall be presented.
+3. A committee member shall summarize the contributions the awardee has made to the branch and to the community in written form for use at the May Dessert and for use by the publicity chairperson.
+The honoree’s name shall remain confidential within the Easton Branch until the May Dessert when the award shall be presented.

 4. Annual awards are not mandatory.